BurnerWah/dotfiles-linux/.config/nvim/README.rst

 - galaxyline.nvim_: Statusline plugin.
   I use a custom statusline which works around some issues with galaxyline.
 - colorbuddy.nvim_: Color scheme engine.
 I use a custom theme loosely based on vim-quantum.
-- nvim-lightbulb_: Shows a lightbulb next to lines with an LSP Code Action.
 - gitsigns.nvim_: Git diff info in ``signcolumn``.
 - lspkind-nvim_: Show icons for types from LSP completions.
 - format.nvim_: Formatting plugin.